MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     This command results in the .PFX file (by default, RmsoTDP.pfx) in the current directory.

 3. On the same disconnected workstation, attach and configure Thales HSM according to your Thales documentation.
-Then convert your .PFX file to a PEM format by using a Command Prompt window with the openssl utility, which is included with Thales HSM software.
+Then convert your .PFX file to a PEM format by using a Command Prompt window with the **openssl** utility, which is included with Thales HSM software.
 For example, from your \Program Files (x86)\nCipher\nfast\bin folder, run:

-		openssl pkcs12 -in e:\Migration\ContosoTPD.pfx -out e:\Migration\Contoso.pem -nodes
+		openssl pkcs12 -in e:\ContosoTPD.pfx -out e:\Contoso.pem -nodes

     You will be prompted for an import password and see a confirmation message of **MAC verified OK**.